lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 I hope this article was informative and that this stack will be useful to you for your next prototype application.

-This article was possible only to the support and the kind reviews of some developers I really admire, so **thank you to them all** (in alphabetical order) 😻:
+This article was possible only because of the support and the kind reviews of some developers I really admire, so **thank you to them all** (in alphabetical order) 😻:

 - [Jason Miller](https://github.com/developit)
 - [Marvin Hagemeister](https://github.com/marvinhagemeister)